ellysaschottler/React_Portfolio-ESchottler/README.md

 WHEN I enter text into the email address field
 THEN I receive a notification if I have entered an invalid email address

-WHEN I am presented with the Resume section
+XWHEN I am presented with the Resume section
-THEN I see a link to a downloadable resume and a list of the developer’s proficiencies
+XTHEN I see a link to a downloadable resume and a list of the developer’s proficiencies

 XFooter: